postmanlabs/labs-docs/src/pages/docs/sending-requests/generate-code-snippets.md

 | Shell | [wget](https://www.gnu.org/software/wget/) |
 | Swift | [URLSession](https://developer.apple.com/documentation/foundation/urlsession) |

-> If your language isn't currently offered, or if there is a setting that you'd find useful, click **Contribute on GitHub** to contribute to [Postman's open-source project](https://github.com/postmanlabs/postman-code-generators).
+> If your language isn't currently offered, or if there is a setting that you'd find useful, select **Contribute on GitHub** to contribute to [Postman's open-source project](https://github.com/postmanlabs/postman-code-generators).

 ## Next steps